 • Entities: An Entity is a type of object.
 Entities have attributes, which are characteristics of the Entity.
+In the chess example, a Player is a an Entity; there are two Players in chess and each one is an instance of the Player class.
+An attribute of Players is "color"; the player controls either white pieces or black pieces, so the player's color can be white or black.
+Since a player can have a name, name is therefore also an attribute of a Player.

-In Planets Tutorial, a Planet is a an Entity and so is a Satellite.
-An attribute of a Planet is its "mass"; the mass of a planet is stored in the data model alongside the name of the planet.
-Since a planet can have a name, name is therefore also an attribute of a Planet. - Relationships: Entities can affect one another through relationships.
-In tutorial-planet, a Planet can have many Satellites.
-Since a Planet can have many Satellites, we call this a "one-to-many" Relationship.
+• Relationships: Entities can affect one another through relationships.
+In the chess example, a Player has many Pieces and each Piece is owned by a Player.
+Since a Player can have many Pieces, we call this a "one-to-many" Relationship.
 There are also one-to-one and many-to-many relationships.

 A model can therefore be described using an Entity-Relationship Diagram, which shows all of the types of objects, their attributes, and the way entities relate to one another.
-Read more about Facet: Database for a more detailed discussion and code examples.
+Read more about Models with SQLAlchemy for a more detailed discussion and code examples.